Golden calf: Islamic views

 Returning to the Israelites in great anger, Moses asked Aaron why he had not stopped the Israelites when he had seen them worshipping the golden calf.
-The Quran reports that Aaron stated that he did not act due to the fear that Moses would blame him for causing divisions among the Israelites.
+The Quran reports that Aaron stated that he did not act due to the fear that Moses would blame him for causing divisions among the Israelites and that he was afraid of being killed, he explained "Son of my mother, indeed this people thought me to be weak, and they were about to kill me.
+So do not let the enemies gloat over me, and do not take me with the wrongdoing lot."
 Moses realized his helplessness in the situation, and both prayed to God for forgiveness.
 According to Qur’anic sources Moses then questioned Samiri for the creation of the golden calf; Samiri justified his actions by stating that he had thrown the dust of the ground upon which Gabriel had tread on into the fire because his soul had suggested it to him.
 Moses informed him that he would be banished and that they would burn the golden calf and spread its dust into the sea.
 Moses ordered seventy delegates to repent to God and pray for forgiveness.
 The delegates traveled alongside Moses to Mount Sinai, where they witnessed the speech between him and God but refused to believe until they had witnessed God with their sight.
 As punishment, God struck the delegates with lightning and killed them with a violent earthquake.
 Moses prayed to God for their forgiveness.
 God forgave and resurrected them and they continued on their journey.

 In the Islamic view, the calf-worshipers' sin had been shirk (شرك), the sin of idolatry or polytheism.
-Shirk is the deification or worship of anyone or anything other than Allah, or more literally the establishment of "partners" placed beside God, a most serious sin.
+Shirk is the deification or worship of anyone or anything other than God (Allah in Arabic) or more literally the establishment of "partners" placed beside God, a most serious sin.

-Criticism and interpretation

-According to modern scholarship, there are two versions of the Ten Commandments story, in Elohist (Exodus 20) and Jahwist (Exodus 34), this gives some antiquity and there may be some original events serving as a basis to the stories.
-The Golden Calf story is only in the E version and a later editor added in an explanation that God made a second pair of tablets to give continuity to the J story.
-The actual Ten Commandments as given in Exodus 20 were also inserted by the redactor who combined the various sources.